mixmastamyk/console/docs/why.rst

 So ANSI escape codes have been standard on UNIX with the belt-and-suspenders crowd for several decades, and even saw use on DOS and BBSs back in the day.
-With the advent of macOS (X),
+With the advent of macOS X,
 a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment and command-line
 *and liked it*.

 "I'm a PC"
 ~~~~~~~~~~~~~~

-With Windows 10──\
+With recent versions of Windows 10
-the Ballmer/Suit barrier has finally been breached,
+the Ballmer/Suit barrier was finally breached,
 allowing *multi-decade-late*
 `improvements
 <http://www.nivot.org/blog/post/2016/02/04/Windows-10-TH2-(v1511)-Console-Host-Enhancements>`_
 to be made to its until-now pathetic "console."
-Often still known as the "DOS Prompt" because it has been stuck in time since
+Often still known as the "DOS Prompt" since it has been frozen since then.
-then.
 Vaguely analogous to today's virtual terminals,
 as a Yugo might compare to a classic BMW.
 But now, it's supercharged.

-So, all the top platforms support ANSI escape sequences.
+So, all the top platforms support ANSI escape sequences now.
 Again!
 What's old is new again.
 Add Unicode and millions of colors and it's now better than ever.